 "By submitting this registration form, you indicate your consent to receiving email marketing messages from us.
-If you do not want to receive such messages, tick here: \(\sqrt{''}\)
+If you do not want to receive such messages, tick here: \square "

-73. Organisations should always ensure that the language used is clear, easy to understand, and not hidden away in a privacy policy or 'small print' - see our Privacy Notices code of practice for more advice on how to provide clear information to consumers.
+- 81. Organisations should always ensure that the language used is clear, easy to understand, and not hidden away in a privacy policy or 'small print' see our Privacy Notices code of practice for more advice on how to provide clear information to customers.
 Avoid legal phrases and confusing double negatives.
-Make sure it is easy to tell whether a box is an optin or opt-out box, and use one consistent method.
-Use opt-in boxes wherever possible, but if using opt-out boxes (or preticked opt-in boxes), make sure they are prominently placed and hard to miss.
+Make sure it is easy to tell whether a box is an optin or opt-out box, and use one consistent method using a mixture of opt-in and opt-out boxes can be very confusing for customers and may mean informed consent is harder to demonstrate. - 82.
+Use opt-in boxes wherever possible, but if using opt-out boxes (or pre-ticked opt-in boxes), make sure they are prominently placed and hard to miss.